sensei-hacker/inavwiki/GPS-and-Compass-setup.md

 INAV's default Orientation Preset is `CW270FLIP`.
 This value is based on the orientation of the magnetometer chip on its PCB, chosen by the manufacturer.
 With respect to the Arrow direction they provide facing the front of the aircraft.
 Or the plug facing the rear of the aircraft.

 * Circled in _Red_ at the base of the GNSS unit.
-Is the QMC5883 magnetometer chip **with its white DOT providing an axis magnetic bearing reference based on the internal coil**.
+Is the QMC5883 magnetometer chip **with its white DOT providing an axis magnetic bearing reference based on the internal coils**.

 * Circled in _Orange_ is the orientation arrow showing the direction the compass should **ideally** be mounted, with that arrow facing the front of the model, and its direction of travel.
 Along with the Flight controllers arrow facing forward as well.